wichert/po-xls/README.rst

 traditional Chinese and Dutch translations.

-``po-to-xls`` will guess the locale for a PO file by looking at the `Language` key in the file metadata, falling back to the filename of no language informatino is specified.
+``po-to-xls`` will guess the locale for a PO file by looking at the `Language` key in the file metadata, falling back to the filename if no language information is specified.
 You can override this by explicitly specifying the locale on the commandline.
 For example::